opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param triangle: Output vector of three 2D points defining the vertices of the triangle.
 The depth of the OutputArray must be ``CV_32F``.

-    :param area: The area of the minimum enclosing triangle.
+The function finds a triangle of minimum area enclosing the given set of 2D points and returns its area.
 The output for a given 2D point set is shown in the image below.
-The 2D points are depicted in *red* and the enclosing triangle in *yellow*.
+2D points are depicted in *red* and the enclosing triangle in *yellow*.

 .. image:: pics/minenclosingtriangle.png
     :height: 250px